sosy-lab/java-smt/lib/native/source/z3-4.5.0/README.md

 This README explains how to apply a patchfile to the Z3 `d57a2a6` (4.5.0) tree and build it so that package names include the string `legacy`.

+We use the Docker file for Ubuntu 18.04 as starting point (see [runUbuntu1804.sh](../../../../docker/runUbuntu1804.sh) and apply all commands within its context.

 ```bash
 # 1) clone and checkout the exact commit
 git clone https://github.com/Z3Prover/z3.git